jcburley/joker/GOSTD.md

 * MOSTLY DONE: Might have to replace the current ad-hoc tracking of Go packages with something that respects `import` and the like
 * Generate docstrings for receivers and types, and somehow have `doc` be able to find them
+* Improve docstrings for constructors (show and document the members)
 * Refactor `gotypes.go`, as was started and (for the time being) abandoned on 2019-08-19 in the `gostd-bad-refactor` branch
 * Document the code better
 * Assess performance impact (especially startup time) on Joker, and mitigate as appropriate